My Hero Academia season 5: Episodes

-Home video release
+Home media release

 Japanese

-Toho released the fifth season of the anime on DVD and Blu-ray in four volumes in Japan, with the first volume released on July 21, 2021, and the final volume released on January 19, 2022.
+Toho Animation released the fifth season of the anime on Blu-ray and DVD in four volumes in Japan, with the first volume released on July 21, 2021, and the final volume released on January 19, 2022.

 English

-Funimation released the first part of the fifth season on home video on March 29, 2022 and the second part on December 19, 2022.
+Crunchyroll (formerly known as Funimation) released the first part of the fifth season on home media on March 29, 2022 and the second part on December 19, 2022.
+The complete parts of two volumes received a Blu-ray release on October 14, 2024.